openzfs/openzfs-docs/docs/Getting Started/openSUSE/openSUSE Leap Root on ZFS.rst

   with zypper without Yast2 used in this page is based on openSUSE installation methods written by the experience of the people in the community.
   For more information about this, please look at the external links.
-- You can use unofficial scripts-pack `LroZ <https://github.com/ndruba/LroZ>`__ (Linux Root On Zfs), based on this manual and automated most steps.

 System Requirements
 ~~~~~~~~~~~~~~~~~~~

 - `64-bit openSUSE Leap Live CD w/ GUI (e.g. gnome iso)
   <https://software.opensuse.org/distributions/leap>`__